Living Room Lighting Ideas

 When you can’t seem to settle, don’t.
 Instead, intentionally mix and match styles of lights to make your living room feel both chic and casual at once.
 That said, you do still want cohesion, so imagine your lighting as an artwork composition.
 Consider which light will act as the focal point, either through its placement, design, or color.
 Then, incorporate lights that have similar details but with an overall simpler form and impact.

 Neon lights can create either a polished urban vibe or a grungy, gritty one, depending on what you’re aiming for.
-If you prefer the former, choose a modern font or design for your neon light and accent the rest of your space with jewel tones and modern décor.
+If you prefer the former, choose a modern font or design for your neon light and accent the rest of your space with jewel tones and modern decor.
 But if you like the latter, opt for a block lettering and vintage shapes.

 When choosing between living room lighting ideas, think about how much natural light your space receives.
 If you do get plenty of sun, an origami light fixture can prove to be the perfect anchor in your room.
-Its understated style will be a breath of fresh air during the day and provide a soft glow at night.
+Its understated, paper-craft style will be a breath of fresh air during the day and provide a soft glow at night.

 Built-in lighting is a great tool for highlighting particular elements in your room, like an accent wall or bookshelf.
 Another benefit to incorporating this lighting style is that it doesn’t add any extra bulk, so if space is at a premium in your living room, this is a good option for you.
 By using LED strip lights you can even get playful, framing your wall art or creating a glow behind your television.